gitfoxi/Stdf/Readme.md

 Install
 -------

-    cabal install stdf -- Is a TODO.
-Just clone and build the package
+    cabal install stdf

+Or for the latest revision, clone and build from here.

 Usage
 -----